Registering A Food Business

 If you’re starting a food business, you need to register it with us

 Make sure you have the correct planning authorisation for your type of food operation.
 You need to register your food business with us, even if you have purchased an existing business.

 You need to register 28 days before the change over or opening.
 You can complete our online food business registration form.
 There’s no fee for registration.

 Are mobile food vendors different from food businesses?

 Mobile Food Vendors are still food businesses, so they need to register.
 Our food business registration form covers mobile food businesses as well as businesses in permanent premises.

 In Bournemouth, there is specific legislation that prevents you trading on public land.
-If you are thinking of having an event, then our events team will be very happy to assist you with this, T: 01202 451718 or Email: Tourism & Leisure Marketing
+If you are thinking of having an event, then our events team are very happy to assist you with this, T: 01202 451718 or Email: Tourism and Leisure Marketing

 Vendors are not permitted to trade on the beach unless they are operating from a concession.

 If you would like a permanent pitch, please register at Supplying the South West portal.

 There are two Street Food Corner sites for traders with registered, self-contained mobile food outlets:-